giogocadze/giogocadze/README.md

 ### 🎵 Music Streaming Website

-- Developed the frontend of a full-featured music streaming platform inspired by Spotify
+- Developed the frontend of a full-featured music streaming platform
 - Implemented secure user authentication flows, enabling personalized user experiences
 - Built a dynamic music player with playlist management, track seeking, and volume control
 - Utilized middleware and Recoil for efficient and scalable state management across the app